-- Your financial goals: Some people refer to this allocation as your savings bucket because it sets aside money for your emergency fund, retirement and other investments.
+- Your financial goals: Some people refer to this allocation as your savings bucket (using a high-yield savings account) because it sets aside money for your emergency fund, retirement and other investments.
 But it also includes money to repay your debts beyond the minimum payments, another key financial goal.

 What Are the Most Common Budget Rules?